moderndatacompany/dataos.info/docs/interfaces/bifrost/index.md

 ## Grant

-A grant is how the Subject-Predicate-Object is linked, and an access policy is generated.
+A Grant is how the Subject-Predicate-Object is linked, and an access policy is generated.
 This is where you assign use-cases to users, giving them access to specific parts of the system or data.
 Get the details of Grants [here](/interfaces/bifrost/grants/).

 ## Role